amoskiito/dsc-phase-1-project-v2-4/README.md

-# Phase 1 Project Description
+# MICROSOFT NEW STUDIO PROJECT

 You've made it all the way through the first phase of this course - take a minute to celebrate your awesomeness!